 - Students;

-- · Education sector funding bodies;
+- Education sector funding bodies;

+- FE Commissioner;

 - Staff:

 - Local employers;

-- Employers in the Marine Industry;
+- · Employers in the Marine Industry;

 - Local Authorities;

-- LEP's;
+- LEPs;

-- JobCentre plus;
+- Job Centre plus;

-- The Local Community:
+- The Local Community;

-- Other FE Institutions:
+- Other FE Institutions;

-- Schools and Universities:
+- Schools and Universities;

-- Trade Unions: and
+- Trade Unions; and

 - Professional Bodies.

-The College recognises the importance of these relationships and engages in regular communication with them.
+The College recognises the importance of these relationships and engages in regular communication with them in accordance with our stakeholder strategy.